farmOS/farmOS/docs/contribute.md

 ## Use farmOS

 First and foremost: use farmOS!
-Get set up and start keeping track of your farm's assets and activities! farmOS can become a new standard platform for farm planning and recordkeeping - but only if a large community develops around it.
+Get in the habit of tracking your farm's assets and activities!

-It may not be very pretty or intuitive right now, but it is a community-built software platform, and it will continue to evolve and improve over time.
-Get started now and invest in a project that can become something great!

 ## Share ideas, report bugs, discuss development